 Now that Andy Dalton has been signed as the backup quarterback for 2020, DiNucci can learn from both Dalton and Dak Prescott to compete with Thorson for that QB3 job.
 From the little tape I watched of DiNucci, I did notice he had a very similar playstyle to Prescott.
 They’re both mobile quarterbacks who aren’t afraid to take contact but can also throw riveting spirals.
 If McCarthy wanted to groom a QB3 in the mold of Prescott for the sake of injury relief or even just depth, I like the pick.

-Who knows, if he plays well in the preseason, they could acquire late-round (5th or 6th) draft assets in 2021 for him to be a quality backup on a different roster.
+Who knows, if he plays well in the preseason, they could get higher draft picks for him via trade.
 There are a ton of ways the team could’ve gone with a 7th-rounder, but this is definitely a good way to go about it.
 Solid pick by the Cowboys to round out an amazing draft class.

 Final Grade: A